jkschneider/spring-metrics-docs/src/components/Reference/Dimensions/dimensions.md

 In this approach, if we select `size` we will get a value that is an aggregate of the number of threads and the number of items in a database.
 This time series is not useful without further dimensional drill-down.

+### Metric and tag naming

+`spring-metrics` employs a naming convention that separates words with '_'.
+Camel casing is also perfectly acceptable.
+We recommend staying away from '-' and '.' as word separators to maintain the greatest degree of independence from a particular monitoring backend. '-' is interpreted as metric subtraction in some monitoring systems (e.g. Prometheus), and '.' is used to flatten tags into hierarchical names when shipping metrics to hierarchical backends like Graphite.